Ancient Bactrian Wet Stone | Human Janus Head | Circa 2nd Millennium BC

 Condition

-The wet stone survives in excellent condition with only minimal wear consistent with its age.
-Its smooth surface has developed a natural patina, testifying to centuries of burial and enhancing its authenticity and visual appeal.
+The whetstone survives in excellent condition with minimal wear consistent with its age.
+Its smooth surface has developed a natural patina from centuries of burial, enhancing both its authenticity and aesthetic character.

 Length: 10 in